IRS Form 8822 Instructions

 Most people are not required to file gift tax returns (IRS Form 709) or estate and generation-skipping transfer tax returns (IRS Form 706).
 But if you are doing so, check the applicable box.

-Line 3: Taxpayer name and SSN
+Line 3a: Taxpayer name

 In Line 3a, enter your name.
-For Line 3b, enter your full Social Security number.

-Line 4: Spouse’s name and SSN
+Line 4a: Spouse’s name

-In Line 4a, enter your spouse’s name, if applicable.
-For Line 4b, enter your spouse’s full Social Security number.
+In Line 4b, enter your spouse’s full Social Security number.

-Line 5: Prior Name(s)
+Line 5a: Prior Name(s)

-Complete this field if your name changed, even if the cause was due to divorce or marriage.
-If you haven’t already, you may also want to file an application for a new Social Security card through the Social Security Administration.
-You can do this by filing Form SS-5.
+If you haven’t already, you may also want to file an application for a new Social Security card by filing Form SS-5 with the Social Security Administration.

-Line 6: Old address
+Line 6a: Old address

 P.O Box